Windsheear/noSQL-Conections/README.md

-# noSQL-Conections Implemented with python with its pertinent libraries
+# noSQL-Conections Implemented with python with its pertinent libraries.